Ensuring a Safe Operations Your children are safe in our program. Learn More

 Today, less than 1% of our prairie land remains.
 Over 2/3 of the wildlife native to this land has been lost to habitat destruction from development and agriculture.
 Without these ecosystems, we can't grow food, keep water in the ground, or clean our air.

-The fragmented remnants of the prairie still house thousands of unique insect and animal species, but they are being rapidly destroyed for highway expansion and commercial developments.
+Fragmented remnants of the prairie still house thousands of unique species, but they are being rapidly destroyed for highway expansion and commercial developments.
 It's up to the residents here in Austin to grow native plants at home and give the last of the prairie a fighting chance.

 Purpose